utdemir/utdemir.com/posts/choosing-cloud-regions.md

 <aside>

-If some of those assumptions does not apply to you, [contact me][contact-me] and I can tailor the calculations to your constraints.
+If some of those assumptions do not apply to you, [contact me][contact-me] and I can tailor the calculations to your constraints.

 </aside>